mh-firouzjah/github-profile-admin/README.md

 ## About The Project

-The purpose of this project is to update the `readme.md` file of the github profile with data from the user's github activities and links to RSS feed urls (if provided).
+The purpose of this project is to update the `readme.md` file of the github profile with data from the user's github activities, wakatime information and links to RSS feed urls (if provided).
 The `GithubAdmin` class could be a powerful github management program هf it can get the required functions and permissions that such a program needs, but this project was not about this idea.